-A question most often asked is “how much does this hurt because my neighbor told me it is very painful?”.
-This is often not the case.
-For most patients, implant surgery is very simple and less traumatic than a tooth removal.
-The procedure begins with anesthetic (numbing) to eliminate any discomfort followed by implant site preparation.
+A question most often asked is, “how much does this hurt because my neighbor told me it is very painful?”.
+This is usually not the case.
+For most patients, implant surgery is straightforward and less traumatic than a tooth removal.
+The procedure begins with an anesthetic (numbing) to eliminate any discomfort followed by implant site preparation.
 Once the site for the implant is prepared, the implant is screwed into and secured in your bone.
-A bone graft may also be needed but most often this is not the case.
-The surgery is usually finished with two small stitches that self resorb within a few days.
-If this is too much to bear however, we are able to help put your fears at ease with sedation before the surgery and during the actual procedure.
+A bone graft may also be needed, but most often, this is not the case.
+The surgery is usually finished with two small stitches that self-resorb within a few days.
+However, if this is too much to bear, we can help put your fears at ease with sedation before the surgery and during the actual procedure.

 Home care and recovery period

-Home care following an implant is simple, yet very essential for implant success.
-The first few days, you may feel some discomfort but we have patients tell us quite often that they only had to take a couple of ibuprofens and that was it.
-However, keeping the area clean is crucial as well as refraining from smoking as long as possible.
+Home care following an implant is simple yet very essential for implant success.
+The first few days, you may feel some discomfort, but we have patients tell us quite often that they only had to take a couple of ibuprofens, and that was it.
+Keeping the area clean is crucial, as well as refraining from smoking as long as possible.
 We like to tell our patients they should be able to play golf the next day.
 Strenuous physical activity should be avoided for a few days.

 Healing (how long is the healing?)

-The implant will need to heal undisturbed within your bone for about 2-4 months during which a process known as osseointegration takes place.
+The implant will need to heal undisturbed within your bone for about 2-4 months, during which a process known as osseointegration occurs.
 Osseointegration is when the implant surface and the bone fuse together to form a “weld-like” connection.
-Once this is finished and the implant is stable, you are ready for the last phase of transforming the implant screw into a stable restoration with your dentist.
-At this point, it is a matter of taking impressions and some “hardware change”.
+Once this is finished, and the implant is stable, you are ready for the last phase of transforming the implant screw into a stable restoration with your dentist.
+At this point, it is a matter of taking impressions and some “hardware change.”